 This being the case, web developers generally spend a lot of time updating to the latest versions to gain the benefits of the updates, as well as increase the website’s longevity.

 This is not to mention client-requested updates as well – as many website owners will toy around with new features or improvements to keep their sites fresh and relevant to the user experience.
 So a lot of time does also go into developing these features as well – which brings in the other duties above again.

 Much like the above, the web developer job outlook is heavily dictated by this activity as well since its the one requiring the most skill.

 Are Web Developers In-Demand?

-We’ve established just what’s in store for you as a developer, so naturally, the next question is about the demand.
+We’ve established just what’s in store for you as a developer, so naturally, the next question is about the demand – which is the part of the web developer job outlook you’re most interested in.
 After all, pursuing a career that isn’t in-demand can be difficult, and everyone wants a little bit of job security.